nicholasproietti/nicholasproietti/README.md

 - 👋 Hi, I’m @nicholasproietti
-- 👀 I’m interested in physics, astronomy, and AI.
+- 👀 I’m interested in physics, astronomy, and data science.
-- 📫 How to reach me: [email](mailto:np46@rice.edu)
+- 📫 How to reach me: [email](mailto:nproietti17@gmail.com)

 <!---
 nicholasproietti/nicholasproietti is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.